 The maximum filesize currently is 1MB please contact us if you need support for bigger template configurations.

-The replicator needs to assign the project service accounts read access to the bucket so the templates can be fetched.
-Its therefore necessairy to give the meshfed service account the following permissions on the storage bucket:
+GCP uses a built-in service account called Google APIs Service Agent to execute GDM templates.
+This service account needs to have permission to access the bucket storing the GDM template.
+It's therefore necessairy to give the meshfed service account the following permissions on the storage bucket:

 storage.buckets.setIamPolicy storage.buckets.getIamPolicy storage.objects.get storage.objects.list storage.buckets.list storage.buckets.get

 We suggest to create a custom role containing these permissions.

 As part of replication, meshStack will grant this permission to the "Google APIs Service Agent" service account.
 Reviewing the IAM permission of the bucket, operators will thus notice additional assignments of the

 roles/storage.objectViewer role to service accounts of the form